clement-lo/my-in-vivo-electrophysiology-analysis/README.md

 # In Vivo Electrophysiology Data Analysis

-This repository contains Python code and Jupyter notebooks for processing and analyzing in vivo electrophysiology datasets.
+This repository contains Python code and Jupyter notebooks for processing and analysing in vivo electrophysiology datasets.
 It showcases a robust, automated pipeline for data preprocessing, feature extraction, and statistical analysis tailored to the study of neural activity.

 ## Project Overview